ouspg/SampleCloud/README.md

 # SampleCloud

-SampleCloud experiments with the ways to provide people who fuzz with good quality sample corpus.
+SampleCloud experiments with the ways to provide people who fuzz with good quality sample sets, also known as corpus.
 We also try to find a way to make contributing back to the pool possible.

 ## References